 Two Year License Renewal

 Licenses are now on a two-year renewal schedule.
-At the end of a licensee’s first two-year license, they will need to have taken 32 hours of Board-approved continuing education.
-This should include 24 hours of D/T credit, 2 hours Professional Responsibility, and 1 hour Human Trafficking (plus 2 Opioids CE if the doctor prescribes opioids).
-32 hours will be needed for every license renewal thereafter.
+For every biennial license, a licensee will need to have taken 32 hours of Board-approved continuing education.
+Of the 32 hours, a licensee must take 24 hours covering the diagnosis or treatment of ocular disease, 2 hours Professional Responsibility (one each year), and 1 hour Human Trafficking.

 CE BROKER 2022

 Pursuant to Board Rule 275.3, all licensees are required to use the CE Broker digital platform for CE reporting beginning in 2022.